 Find my place in the line of bodies.
 Fix the sand so it’s smooth under my towel.
 Form a mound for my headrest.
 Lie on my back, and dig my toes down to the cooler layers.
 See the sun through my closed eyelids.
 Bright orange.
 Feel the heat pressing on my skin.
 Listen to the conversations surrounding me.
 My family.
 My huge tribe.
 Almost all of these people are my blood.

 “Do you want to go in the water?”
 We stand at the shore.
-I see my mother and aunts, standing thigh deep, talking for hours, it seems.
+I see my mother and aunts, hands on hips, standing thigh deep, talking for hours, it seems.
 My sisters, my brothers, my cousins, swimming, splashing, laughing.
 “On your mark, get set, go!”
 We run like hell and dive.
 Laugh.
 Decide to have an underwater contest.
 “Back up some more, and we’ll swim towards each other.
 Ok, back up some more.”
 My lungs are ready to explode, my legs and arms propelling me through the water, looking for her body coming towards me so I can breathe again.
 Blue lips and wrinkled fingers and toes.
 Back to the towel and that glorious heat.
 Wake up, wipe the drool off my face, and do it again.